Understanding Gambling Addiction

 - Denial or minimizing the problem

 If these patterns seem familiar, you’re not alone—and you’re not imagining things.
 Many people miss early red flags because they want to believe the best about their loved one.
 Acknowledging the problem is the first step toward healing.
+Reading books on gambling addiction can help partners understand the emotional and behavioral roots of the disorder.

 Protecting Yourself Financially